rust-rocksdb/rust-rocksdb/README.md

 ## Multithreaded ColumnFamily alternation

-The underlying RocksDB does allow column families to be created and dropped from multiple threads concurrently.
-But this crate doesn't allow it by default for compatibility.
+RocksDB allows column families to be created and dropped from multiple threads concurrently, but this crate doesn't allow it by default for compatibility.
 If you need to modify column families concurrently, enable the crate feature `multi-threaded-cf`, which makes this binding's data structures use `RwLock` by default.
 Alternatively, you can directly create